riveraaj/Calculator/README.md

 # Calculator
-Java - Calculator (College project)
+Java - Calculator (University project - first year)

 This is a project that uses dynamic memory allocation, the development of recursive algorithms, and the use of lists and stacks as tools for designing, and solving problems of software.